cornucopia-rs/cornucopia/README.md

 Each `.sql` file in your queries directory will be converted into a Rust module containing your generated queries.
 Each query is actually prepared against your database, ensuring as many errors as possible will be caught before production.
 The generated functions are fully typed, giving you insight into your SQL and pretty strong guards against runtime errors.

 ### Generated modules
-Assuming you have the following migration
+Assuming you have the following schema
 ```sql
 CREATE TABLE Author (
     Id SERIAL NOT NULL,